Ukraine travel advice

 Immigration officials may ask for proof of sufficient funds to cover your stay in Ukraine.

-Crimea and Donetsk and Luhansk Oblasts
+Crimea and parts of Donetsk, Luhansk, Kherson and Zaporizhzhia Oblasts

 Children and travel